 The last part of the OKRs’ setup for the period is the review cycle.
 When individual objectives are defined, you can now finalize team objectives by improving them according to team members’ goals.
 The top company objectives can also be modified to fit all teams OKRs.
 This is a very critical part of the process.
 Because each one will be involved in the definition of the objectives at each level, they will be very engaged.

 - Are your key results measurable?
 Do you know what your baseline is at the start of the quarter?

 - Are your OKRs aligned with the company’s broader strategies?

 - What do you expect to learn from this quarter?

-Setting OKRs for a new quarter is all about remembering your mistakes and strength during last quarter and working on it to better you OKRs scores in the new quarter.
-Also, take time to go through the OKRs setting process with your team.
+Setting OKRs for a new quarter is all about remembering your mistakes and strength during the last quarter and working on it to better your OKRs scores in the new quarter.
+Also, take the time to go through the OKRs setting process with your team.
 We hope you will celebrate a great achievement for this quarter.